knitzsche/ubuntu-core-docs/en/guides/go-to-production/advanced.md

 Naturally, your device provides a compelling user experience based at least in part on your unique software.
 You package this software as snap packages and publish them in your branded store.
 This software is available only to devices whose model assertion specifies your brand and store.

-Detailed information about building snap packages can be found on [snapcraft.io](http://snapcraft.io).
+Learn how to make snap packages here: [snapcraft.io](http://snapcraft.io).

-## Create the model assertions
+## Create the model assertion

 Building your device image requires a signed a _model assertion_.
 The model assertion is a complete statement of what the device is, including its brand, its store, its CPU architecture, the snaps it is constructed from, and more.
 You sign it with a key you have registered with the Ubuntu Store, and the signed model assertion is included in the device image.
 On boot, Ubuntu Core authenticates the signed model assertion with the Ubuntu Store, thus ensuring the authenticity of the device model.
 (Failed authentication prevents the device from booting to completion.)

 Steps for creating a signed model assertion are provided here <http://docs.ubuntu.com/core/en/guides/build-device/image-building>.

-Here is a sample of JSON file used as input when creating a model assertion for a fictional device, the "Device 1", made by the brand "ACME Corp".
+Here is a sample file used to create a model assertion for a fictional device, "Device 1", made by the brand "ACME Corp".
 The host architecture is armhf.
-The image is populated with the gadget and kernel snaps that support this hardware, the core snap, and two extra snaps required for the device to function correctly, "acme-dashboard" and "acme-control-plane".
+The image is populated with the custom gadget snap and and kernel snap for this device, the OS snap (not explicitly mentioned), and two extra snaps required for the device to function correctly, "acme-dashboard" and "acme-control-plane".

 **Note** The `authority-id` and `brand-id` must match the account-id defined for the ACME Corp account.